RVCC-IDMX/about-me-Mohammedkhan18/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-You can get in contact with me (Mohammed Zohair Khan) via email @ khanzohair71@gmail.com.
+You can get in contact with me (Mohammed Zohair Khan) via email at khanzohair71@gmail.com.